 Consider how the process of selecting music has evolved.
 If there was one radio with only a few stations in your home, the decision was pretty straightforward.
 Tune into your favorite program, sit back and let it play for the rest of the evening.
 With vinyl records, tapes and CDs you could choose an album from your assorted personal collection or borrow something special from a friend.

 Now we have dozens of streaming services to choose from, millions of songs and endless access through a tiny smartphone screen.
-The shear amount of consideration that goes into the selection process can be so exhausting that it sometimes feels easier to give up all together and not listen to anything.
+The sheer amount of consideration that goes into the selection process can be so exhausting that it sometimes feels easier to give up altogether and not listen to anything.

-Technology for well-being recognizes this problem and tries to find alternative solutions that reduce cognitive load through things like multi-sensory interfaces, automation and reduced complexity.
+Technology designed for wellbeing recognizes this problem and tries to find alternative solutions that reduce cognitive load through things like multi-sensory interfaces, automation and reduced complexity.

 Adapt to the Situation

 People are different.
 They have different genes, different upbringings, different values and different environments.
 You can’t assume that a certain hand gesture has the same meaning across cultures.
-A single individual might also want to interact with technology depending the context.
+A single individual might also want to interact with a device differently depending on the context.

 Reach The 3 Levels of Emotions

-Don Norman, one of the god-fathers of emotional designed describes three levels a person goes through when using a product over time:
+Don Norman, one of the god-fathers of emotional design describes three levels a person goes through when using a product over time:

-The idea of creating a social network that connects billions of people is a noble and amazing idea.
-Design for well-being however must be honest about it’s effects and side-effects.
+Creating a social network that connects billions of people is a noble idea.
+Design for wellbeing, however, must be honest about its effects and side-effects.
 For example, social networks are supposed to promote social relationships but a lot of time they increase depression and the feeling of isolation.
-The problem might not be the concept itself but the way it is designed.
-A process designed for well-being recognizes if these sort of problems occur and adapts accordingly.
+The problem might not lie in the concept itself, but rather in the way it is designed.
+A process designed for wellbeing recognizes if these sort of problems occur and adapts accordingly.

-Music for example is something that people actively enjoy but it also has shown to bring people closer together and facilitates more conversation between people which is one of the strongest influences on mental health.
-Design for well-being recognized this unconscious impact and uses it to form positive behaviors and practices.
+Music, for example, is something that people actively enjoy, but it also has been shown to bring people closer together and facilitate more conversation between people, which is one of the strongest influences on mental health.
+Design for wellbeing recognized this unconscious impact and uses it to form positive behaviors and practices.